jblang/GameController/README.md

 This board provides a RC2014 joystick interface compatible with unmodified ColecoVision games.
 In addition to ColecoVision controllers, this board will work with Sega Genesis Controllers or Atari Joysticks.

 This board is based on the schematics I found for the ColecoVision and its controller, linked below.
-REV1 of the PCB contained a mistake, and I am currently preparing to manufacture a new revision to test.
-Make sure you're using the latest files if you have boards manufactured.
+REV1 of the PCB contained a major error, so make sure you're using REV2 files if you have boards manufactured.

 ## Controller Compatibility Modes